 Levels of data protection

-Depending on your environment setup and settings, you may capture data for which you have legal obligations due to protection laws and regulations, such as GDPR, CCPA, and LGPD.
-To address such cases, Dynatrace offers the following three levels of protection to help you prevent the capture, storage, and display of such data.
+Depending on your environment setup and settings, you might capture data for which you have legal obligations due to protection laws, standards, and regulations, such as GDPR, CCPA, HIPAA, LGPD, PCI-DSS and more.
+To address such cases, Dynatrace offers multiple layers of protection to help you fine-tune the data flows in Dynatrace.

 Check a flowchart below to see on what levels and entities your end users' data is masked in Dynatrace.